FAMILIAR-project/HackOurLanguages-SIF/README.md

  * Program & Model Transformations: the Case of Xtend (MA, 5 October)
    * slides: `ModelManagement.pdf`
    * intermediate control of the running project
-   * milestone: parsing and pretty printing

  * Advanced model transformation and the expression problem (MA, 08 october)
    * slides: `ModelManagement.pdf` and slides of "Who is afraid of Object Algebras?" by Tijs Van Der Storm https://speakerdeck.com/joyofcoding/whos-afraid-of-object-algebras-tijs-van-der-storm
-   * we give a set of five papers on the expression problem that we will use in the final exam:
+   * we give a set of six papers on the expression problem that we will use in the final exam:
      - E. Gamma, R. Helm, R. Johnson, and J. Vlissides, Design Patterns:
 Elements of Reusable Object-oriented Software.
 Addison-Wesley Longman Publishing Co., Inc., Boston, MA, USA, 1995. **Interpreter** and **Visitor** chapters